 Check New Zealand food safety requirements

-All food produced in New Zealand for sale in New Zealand or export overseas must comply with the New Zealand Food Act, the joint Australia New Zealand Food Standards Code, and for pesticide residues the New Zealand maximum residue limit (MRL) standard.
+All food produced in New Zealand for sale in New Zealand or for export must comply with the New Zealand Food Act, the joint Australia New Zealand Food Standards Code, and for pesticide residues the New Zealand maximum residue limit (MRL) standard.
 Make sure that you are familiar with these requirements.
 Refer to the:

 - Australia New Zealand Food Standards Code on the food standards website

 - NZ maximum residue limit (MRL) standard